christopher-l-ahmed/population-burden-gap/README.md

 After that, you'll be ready to start running the R code in this repository with ease!

+## <span style="color:#2e6f40;">The Easy Way to Use This GitHub Repository</span>

+If you’re newer to GitHub or to working with multiple R and Quarto files, this section is for you.
+I’ll walk you through:

+- the different files in my repository and the tasks they run (at a high level)
+- why I used several Quarto and R files (instead of one long script)

+I hope this makes ite easier to engage with the R code in this repository.

+---

-## 📁 R/ — Functions are Stored as Seperate .R Files
+## 📁 R/ — Metric Functions Stored as Separate `.R` Files

 This folder contains functions used throughout the analysis.

-- `compute_pbg.R` — calculates Population Burden Gap (PBG)
+- `compute_pbg.R` — calculates the Population Burden Gap (PBG)
-- `compute_delta_pbg.R` — calculates the change between two map verions' PBG values (the ΔPBG)
+- `compute_delta_pbg.R` — calculates the change between two map versions’ PBG values (ΔPBG)
 - `helpers.R` — more functions used to simplify code along the way

 You don’t need to edit these files.
 Instead, Quarto will read them using `source()`.

 ---

-## 📄 Quarto/ — Analysis Occurs in Seperate .qmd Quarto Files
+## 📄 analysis/ — Each Major Step Lives in Its Own Quarto File

-In ___ (forthcoming paper), I show to calculate PBG and ΔPBG values and what those values are for the three versions of WA's EHD map.
-I then re-calculate these values under the following scenarios:
+In ___ (forthcoming paper), I calculate PBG and ΔPBG for three versions of Washington State’s EHD Map.
+To test how sensitive PBG and ΔPBG are to practical dataset and geography changes I re‑calculate the metrics under the following hypothetical scenarios:

-1. What if the same indicators where always used across versions?
+- **Indicator Stability:** What if the same indicators were always used across versions?
-2. What if census tract boundaries never changed with the new 2020 deciminal census?
+- **Geographic Stability:** What if census tract boundaries never changed with the 2020 decennial census?
-3. What if both these hypothenicals were true?
+- **Combined Stability:** What if *both* hypotheticals were true?

-After conducting this sensitivity analysis I compared how sensitiy PBG and ΔPBG are to these changes.
-Because this GitHub Repository was amde to doucment my work in that paper, I am including all of my analysis.
-I could have placed the full analysis in one script, however, to make it easier for the practioner I have placed each major part of the analysis in seperate Quarto documents.
-The workflow inside each Quarto file follows the same pattern:
+After running these sensitivity analyses, I compare how stable PBG and ΔPBG are across all scenarios.

+This repository documents the full workflow behind ___ (forthcoming paper).
+To keep the script short, readable, and focused, each major part of the analysis is placed in its own Quarto file.

+Each Quarto file follows the same workflow:

 1. Load libraries
 2. Load the metric functions from the `R/` folder